|

 subject to

-Although all the above illustrations were highly simplified, the decision problems shown have close counterparts in actual companies.
+Although all the above mathematical formulation of linear programming problems and answers were highly simplified, the decision problems shown have close counterparts in actual companies.
 The effort required to formulate a real situation depends on the complexity of the problem.

-By studying the above examples and answering the formulation exercises given at the end of this chapter, you will acquire considerable experience of formulating a model.
+By studying the above LPP formulation examples and answering the exercises given at the end of this chapter, you will acquire considerable experience of linear programming formulation.